None Of Us Is Exempt From Life’s Heartaches.

 It’s one of the hard realities of life.
 No matter what you're facing, it’s our privilege to come alongside and encourage you through spiritual care, counseling, and prayer.
 We welcome you to request prayer from our Prayer Team right now - all requests are kept confidential.
 Or, explore our counseling resources below so you are equipped to take your next step.

 The decision to get Professional Counseling is not a sign of weakness or failure, but an act of courage and strength to admit one’s need.
 Liquid has an extensive network of Professional Counselors to whom we can refer you.
+Please contact your Liquid Church Pastor for our current list of counselors.

 HOW DO I KNOW IF I NEED COUNSELING?